nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 You will find the complete source code and instructions in [this repository](https://github.com/nickperkins/github-copilot-interactive-trainer-demo).
 Feel free to fork it and tweak it for your own training needs—whether it's framework migrations, adopting new tech, or any other technical learning goal!

 The future of technical training is interactive, intelligent, and incredibly engaging.
-Give it a try!exit
+Give it a try!